tusdotnet/tusdotnet/README.md

 ## Test sites

-Test site only is available for ASP.NET Core 3.1 (.NET Core 3.1) as the tus2 implementation requires .NET classes only found in Core 3.1 and later.
+Test site only is available for ASP.NET Core 6 (.NET 6) as the tus2 implementation requires .NET classes only found in Core 3.1 and later.

 ## License